trinker/termco/README.md

     ##   Precision:    .909
     ##   Recall:       .909

-Below we create fake "known" tags to test `evaluate` with real data (though the comparison is fabricated).
+Below we create fake “known” tags to test `evaluate` with real data (though the comparison is fabricated).

     mod1 <- presidential_debates_2012 %>%